palantir/plottable/README.md

 - If you get an EACCESS error at any point, instead of running command with ``sudo`` try first changing permission to following folders:
   - ``usr/local`` by running ``sudo chown -R "$(whoami)" /usr/local``
   - ``~/.npm/`` by running ``sudo chown -R "$(whoami)" ~/.npm/``
+- Navigate to `http://localhost:9999/quicktests/` and choose a directory to view visual tests

 ## Contributing